urban233/PySSA/docs/source/help/settings/pyssa_settings.rst

      In this dialog you can ...

     - change the workspace.
-    - enable/disable the automatic startup of the _Help Center_ window.
     - change the _Cycles_ value for the distance analysis.
     - change the _Cutoff_ value for the distance analysis.
     - change the background color.